• Skip to primary navigation

 Never pay a credit repair company upfront

-According to the Credit Repair Organizations Act (CROA), credit repair companies must provide a service before they request payment.
+According to the Credit Repair Organizations Act (CROA), credit repair is only legal if the company provides a service before they request payment.
 Avoid companies that require payment upfront because they might be trying to scam you.

 How long does it take to fix your credit?

-The time it takes to fix your credit depends on the severity of the negative items that are on your credit report.
+The amount of time it’ll take to fix your credit depends on the severity of the negative items that are on your credit report.
+In general, the amount of time it takes to repair your credit is greater after more severe credit damage.

-Typically, most negative items don’t have much effect on your VantageScore after two years.
-14 FICO behaves in a similar way; although items remain on your credit reports for up to 7 years (10 in the case of certain bankruptcies), their effects diminish over time.
+Although most negative items remain on your credit reports for up to 7 years (10 years in the case of certain bankruptcies), their effects diminish over time.
+Typically, most derogatory items won’t have much effect on your credit score after 2 years.
+8

-The good news is that, as mentioned, negative items fall off your credit report after 7 to 10 years.
-They can’t possibly damage your score after this, which means that if you avoid incurring further negative marks, your score will fully recover in time, and you’ll be able to enjoy all the benefits of having a good credit score.
-16
+This means that if you avoid incurring further negative marks, your score will gradually increase over time, and you’ll eventually be able to enjoy all the benefits of having a good credit score.

-• To maintain a good credit score, make sure to always pay your bills on time, keep your old credit accounts open, and only open new accounts when you need them.
+• To establish and maintain good credit in the long term, always pay your bills on time, keep your old credit accounts open, and only open new accounts when you need them.

 Article Sources